parjanya-vyas/cv/about.md

 ---
-layout: page
+layout: default
-title: "About"
+title: About Me
-permalink: /about/
 ---
 # About

 I am a PhD candidate in Computer Science at the University of Waterloo.
 My research focuses on **mobile (Android) systems security**, with an emphasis on **access control** in Android and **Android Automotive (AAOS)**.